jonasdebeukelaer/rumihealth/README.md

 `gulp` to compile

-`sudo nohup python3 http.server 80 &` to start simple python server to serve site
+`sudo nohup python3 -m http.server 80 &` to start simple python server to serve site

 using [Grayscale](https://startbootstrap.com/template-overviews/grayscale/) as a launch pad – thanks!